What you need to know

 Start dates

-Full attendance at all workshops and webinar sessions is mandatory for successful completion of this accredited programme.
-Candidates should be confident they will be able to attend all sessions when they confirm their place on their chosen cohort.
+Candidates should be confident they will be able to attend all sessions when they confirm their place on their chosen cohort – review the session timetable above.

-All programmes are subject to limited availability.
+All programmes are subject to limited availability – max.
+10 students per cohort.
 We recommend applying a minimum of 4 weeks before the programme start date to guarantee sufficient time for your enrolment and on-boarding.

 Entry requirements

-This open programme is suitable for all coaches who are seeking renewal of their ICF accreditation, and require 10 hours of coach mentoring to qualify*.
-It’s also suitable for those who have completed, or are completing, a coach training programme and require coach mentoring hours to achieve their first ICF credential.
+This open programme is suitable for all qualified coaches who are seeking renewal of their ICF accreditation, and require 10 hours of coach mentoring to qualify.
+It’s also suitable for those who have completed, or are completing, a coach training programme that doesn’t include the ICF-required mentoring element (such as a Level 1 accredited programme, and therefore require coach mentoring hours to achieve their first ICF credential.

-Please contact us if you have any questions about your eligibility to attend this programme or how to complete your additional coaching hours.
+Please contact us if you have any questions about your eligibility to attend this programme, and whether your previous coaching programme with Henley already fulfils the mentoring requirement.

 Course structure